-Applied Calculus Online Course Info - Distance Calculus Accredited Calculus Academic CreditsIf you wish to complete a Applied Calculus course online, make sure you take this course from a regionally accredited college/university so that the credits you earn from this course will actually transfer to your home college/university.
+Applied Calculus Online Course Info - Distance Calculus Accredited Calculus Academic CreditsIf you wish to complete a Applied Calculus - Calculus Survey course online, make sure you take this course from a regionally accredited college/university so that the credits you earn from this course will actually transfer to your home college/university.

 The free courses available from the MOOCs (Massive Open Online Courses) like edX, Coursera, Udacity, Khan Academy, MIT Open Courseware, etc. are really excellent courses, but they do NOT result in transferrable academic credits from an accredited university!